 The South Fly District is extremely susceptible to flooding, drought and climate impacts, including the regular threat of king tides.
 The long-term and ongoing training programs undertaken by the project through the rangers have resulted in significant improvements in food and water security, womens’ leadership and community governance.

-In addition to this ongoing skills-based training, in 2022 we are leading in the development of the South Fly food security plan in close consultation with PNG partners, agricultural experts and the Australian Department of Foreign Affairs and Trade through the Australian High Commission in Port Moresby.
-The rangers collect data monthly on the food and water security situation from the villages in South Fly to inform planning towards a more food and water-secure future.
+In addition to this ongoing skills-based training, in 2022 RRRC led the development of the South Fly food security plan in close consultation with PNG partners, agricultural experts and the Australian Department of Foreign Affairs and Trade through the Australian High Commission in Port Moresby.
+The rangers continue to collect data monthly on the food and water security situation from the villages in South Fly to inform planning towards a more food and water-secure future.